Watermelon Sorbet – 5 ingredients

 - Make popsicles by transferring the fruit puree to popsicle molds and freezing until solid.

-- Strain the sorbet mixture to remove any excess pulp and pour it over ice for homemade pink lemonade.
+- Make pink lemonade–omit the vodka and corn syrup.
+Prepare a simple syrup by combining ½ cup of sugar, ½ cup of lemon juice, and ½ cup of water.
+Heat until the sugar dissolves and cool to room temperature.
+Strain the pureed watermelon through a sieve, then mix it with the simple syrup and pour it over ice for a homemade pink lemonade.
 Add sparkling water for the kids or a shot of vodka in each glass for the adults.

 FAQs